 The Cost Claim reports should be sent to the coordinator and the work package leaders five (5) working days after the end of the reporting period for the technical issues, and 2 weeks for the financial part.
-The coordinator will provide appropriate template.
-The Cost Claim Reports will include at least the following issues:
+The coordinator provides appropriate template.
+The Cost Claim Reports include at least the following issues: